Shape-specific fluctuations of an active colloidal interface: Dynamical regimes

-We now present the dynamics regimes of the model described above in terms of the two dimensionless numbers.
+It is informative to study the model described above in terms of the two dimensionless numbers in Eq.~\eqref{eq:peclet_nums}.
 In Fig. \ref{fig_phase}, we present a phase diagram in the plane of $\Lambda$ and $\tilde\Lambda$.
-We find that the C-shape is sustained for a selected range of dimensionless numbers $\Lambda$ and $\tilde\Lambda$; the details of this phase have already been discussed in \cite{subramaniam2024rigid}.
-For regions $\tilde\Lambda < 10^{0}$, we find a disordered phase with effectively zero positional order in the chain.
-Using the exact simulation values, we may define a length scale $\frac{D_t}{v_s}$ which would correspond to $\frac{D_t}{v_s} > b$, thus we conclude that \textit{long-wavelength} fluctuations (that is, greater than the monomer size) are not supported by our colloidal chain.
-Focusing in the regime $\tilde\Lambda > 10^{1}$ and $\Lambda < 10^{-3}$ corresponds to the case where deterministic rotations are instantaneous across the system ($\tau_f << \tau$), such that the chemical interactions are instantaneously correlated.
-Again, by constructing a typical length scale one finds in this regime that the deterministic interactions $\gtrsim 10^{3}b$, thus correlations much larger than the system size.
+We find that the C-shape is sustained for a selected range of dimensionless numbers $\Lambda$ and $\tilde\Lambda$ \cite{kumar2023emergent, subramaniam2024rigid}.
+Let us construct in addition a fluctuating length scale $l_f = \frac{D_t}{v_s}$ and a correlation length scale $l_C = \frac{\chi_r}{b v_s}$ to aid with the analysis.
+First, in the limit of $\Lambda \gtrsim 10^{2}, \tilde{\Lambda} \gtrsim 10^1$, there exists insufficient rotations and the chain remains flat within the simulation time scale \cite{subramaniam2024rigid}.
+This corresponds to the region of extremely \textit{short-wavelength} fluctuations ($l_f < b$) and small deterministic correlation lengths ($l_C < 10^{-3}b$).
+This straight-chain phase is labelled as Phase I (see Fig. \ref{fig_phase}(b) top left).
+Next, for regions $\tilde\Lambda \lesssim 10^{0}$, we find a disordered phase with effectively zero positional order in the chain.
+Here we find that $l_f> b$, thus we conclude that \textit{long-wavelength} fluctuations of greater than the monomer size are not supported by our colloidal chain.
+This disordered phase is labelled as Phase II (Fig. \ref{fig_phase}(b) top right).
+Further, focusing in the regime $\tilde\Lambda > 10^{1}$ and $\Lambda < 10^{-3}$ corresponds to the case where deterministic rotations are instantaneous across the system ($\tau_f << \tau$), such that the chemical interactions are instantaneously correlated.
+Here one has that $l_C \gtrsim 10^{3}b$, thus correlations much larger than the system size.
 The dynamics of the chain displays ``frustrated" behavior, not attaining any non-trivial spatial structure as there is not enough time to respond to instantaneous chemical gradients.
-Such a phase was not reported in \cite{subramaniam2024rigid} due to the existence of chemical trails that break the forward-backward symmetry; this is also discussed in Appendix \ref{sec:hist_dep}.
-The limit of $\Lambda > 10^{3}, \tilde{\Lambda}>10^0$ corresponds to the situation when there are insufficient rotations and the chain remains rigid within the simulation time scale \cite{subramaniam2024rigid}.
-This instead corresponds to the region of extremely \textit{short-wavelength} fluctuations and small deterministic correlation lengths.
-We thus conclude that the C-shape thus corresponds to regimes where the correlation lengths $\frac{\chi_r}{b^{3}}$ are of the order of the chain length, which is in addition stable to short-wavelength fluctuations (of typical distance less that one monomer radius).
+This frustrated phase is labelled as Phase III (Fig. \ref{fig_phase}(c) bottom left).
+The remaining region corresponds to that of the C-shape (Phase IV).
+We thus conclude that the C-shape corresponds to regimes where the correlation lengths $l_C$ are of the order of the chain length, which is in addition stable to short-wavelength fluctuations (of typical distance less that one monomer radius).
 It is this dynamical steady-state (DSS) phase that we study in the rest of this paper.\\